paulshuker/coppafisher/docs/omp.md

 ### PDF

-Check the `_omp.pdf` file created at runtime in the output directory for details on the OMP mean spot, the gene score distributions, gene counts, and gene locations.
+Check the `_omp.pdf` file created at runtime in the output directory for details on the OMP mean spot, the spot score distributions, gene counts, and gene locations.